lorenaacuna/GASTLI/docs/source/macos_arm64_install.rst

 Fortran installation in Mac OS (Apple Silicon M1/M2/M3)
 -----------------------------------

-If you are reading this section, it is because the you have an Apple Silicon chip and encountered the following error when trying to access any variable, class or function of the package:
+If you are reading this section, it is because you have an Apple Silicon chip and encountered the following error when trying to access any variable, class or function of the package:

 .. code-block:: bash